jiayihuang1/decision-tree-from-scratch-numpy/README.md

 1. Loads the dataset as a NumPy array
 2. Performs stratified K-fold (K=10) cross-validation without pruning and reports average metrics
-3. Trains one tree (from the last fold in the loop) and saves a visualization PNG next to the dataset
+3. Trains one tree (from the last fold in the loop) and saves a visualisation PNG next to the dataset
 4. Runs nested CV to prune the tree and reports average accuracy after pruning

 Outputs: